darwinia-network/crab-docs/docs/builders/interact/oz-remix.md

 ---
 title: Using OpenZeppelin and Remix
 sidebar_position: 2
-description:  Learn how to create common OpenZeppelin contracts with their Contracts Wizard easily and how to deploy them on Crab thanks to its Ethereum compatibility features
+description:  Learn how to create common OpenZeppelin contracts with their Contracts Wizard easily and how to deploy them on Pangolin thanks to its Ethereum compatibility features
 ---

-# Using OpenZeppelin Contracts and Remix To Deploy To Crab
+# Using OpenZeppelin Contracts and Remix To Deploy To Pangolin

 ![OpenZeppelin Contracts Banner](/images/openzeppelin/ozcontracts-banner.png)